 - The right to vote if you are still in line when the polls close.

 - The right to cast a secret ballot without anyone bothering you or telling you how to vote.

 - The right to get a new ballot if you have made a mistake, if you have not already cast your ballot.
 You can:

-- Ask an elections official at a polling place for a new ballot; or
+- Ask an elections official at a polling place for a new ballot,

 - The right to get help casting your ballot from anyone you choose, except from your employer or union representative.

-- The right to drop off your completed vote-by-mail ballot at any polling place in the county where you are registered to vote.
+- The right to drop off your completed vote-by-mail ballot at any polling place in Calfornia.

 - The right to get election materials in a language other than English if enough people in your voting precinct speak that language.